top of page

 Key Insight

-Resilience is not the ability to absorb pressure.
+Resilience is not merely the ability to absorb pressure; it is the capacity to reorganize under pressure without compromising performance.

 Case 2